cybnity/iac-helm-charts/README.md

 See the packaged versions of CYBNITY platform that are hosted on `https://hub.docker.com/r/cybnity/cybnity-platform/tags` repository.

-To pull a version from the CYBNITY Docker Hub repository where packaged Helm project are stored:
+To pull a version from the CYBNITY Docker Hub repository where packaged Helm project is stored:
 ```shell
 helm pull oci://registry-1.docker.io/cybnity/cybnity-platform
 ```